SKYMIGHT/bosch/README.md

 Num.	(yy/mm/dd)
 __________________________________________________________________________

 	V1.11	15/11/24
 	Enable P1.5 to ADC to receive sensor temperature -20C(892).
-Enable P1.0 to gpo for control moterboard power signal.
-Enable P1.6 to gpo for control heater on/off.
+	Enable P1.0 to gpo for control moterboard power signal Enable P1.6 to gpo for control heater on/off
 	Enable P1.1 P2.1 to gpo for control LED to red/blue.
 	Enable P1.2 to GPI for power button on/off.
 	Enable P1.3 to interrupt trigger for bios bootup signal.
 	Enable P2.0 to drip signal test.